Minimal partitions with a given $s$-core and $t$-core: Partitions, cores and beta-sets

 Removal of rim hooks is closely related to the beta-set of a partition.
 It was first shown by Nakayama \cite{naka1} that removing a rim $s$-hook from a partition corresponds to reducing an element of $\be\la$ by $s$.
 In particular, $\la$ is an $s$-core \iff $b-s\in\be\la$ for all $b\in\be\la$.
-From this we deduce the following statement.